-Our employees and their affiliated entities collectively owned approximately 11% of the total shares of common stock outstanding as of February 21, 2014.
-Assuming the restricted stock units issued to our employees were fully vested as of February 21, 2014, our employees and their affiliates would have owned approximately 20% of our shares of common stock.
+Our employees and their affiliated entities collectively owned approximately 10% of the total shares of common stock outstanding as of February 20, 2015.
+Assuming the restricted stock units issued to our employees were fully vested as of February 20, 2015, our employees and their affiliates would have owned approximately 20% of the outstanding shares of our common stock.

-As a result of these shareholdings, our employees currently are able to exercise significant influence over the election of our entire board of directors, the management and policies of Greenhill and the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, the sale of all or substantially all of the assets of Greenhill, and the declaration and payment of dividends.
+As a result of these shareholdings, our employees currently are able to exercise significant influence over the election of our board of directors, the management and policies of Greenhill and the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, the sale of all or substantially all of the assets of Greenhill, and the declaration and payment of dividends.